Student access plan

 An Access Plan can be updated at any time.
 This may be necessary due to changes in the impact of the disability.
 If a student's condition is fluctuating or temporary, the Access Plan will have an expiry date and will need to be updated.
 Students who are seeking to make changes to alternative exam arrangements must check the important dates outlined on the alternative exam arrangements webpage to ensure updates to their Access Plan are in place before the exam period.

-To update an Access Plan, students should make an appointment with a Disability Adviser.
+To update an Access Plan, students should make an appointment with a Access & Inclusion Advisor.
 Students can book an appointment here.
 Students will need their student ID to make an appointment online.
 Alternatively students can make a booking by contacting Campus Central by email, calling 1300 301 703 or simply dropping in to their nearest Campus Central.
 Appointments can be face to face or by phone.
 Students may need to provide updated Treating Practitioner documentation.
-The Disability Adviser will be able to advise if this is necessary.
+The Access & Inclusion Advisor will be able to advise if this is necessary.

 Areas of study and research